-As long as it happens infrequently, it's not cause for concern.
-However, you might be diagnosed with premature ejaculation if you:
+Premature ejaculation isn't cause for concern if it doesn't happen often.
+But you might be diagnosed with premature ejaculation if you:

-Both psychological and biological factors can play a role in premature ejaculation.
-Although many men feel embarrassed talking about it, premature ejaculation is a common and treatable condition.
-Medications, counseling and sexual techniques that delay ejaculation — or a combination of these — can help improve sex for you and your partner.
+Premature ejaculation is a treatable condition.
+Medications, counseling and techniques that delay ejaculation can help improve sex for you and your partner.

-The main symptom of premature ejaculation is the inability to delay ejaculation for more than one minute after penetration.
-However, the problem might occur in all sexual situations, even during masturbation.
+The main symptom of premature ejaculation is not being able to delay ejaculation for more than three minutes after penetration.
+But it might occur in all sexual situations, even during masturbation.

 Premature ejaculation can be classified as:

-Many men feel that they have symptoms of premature ejaculation, but the symptoms don't meet the diagnostic criteria for premature ejaculation.
-Instead these men might have natural variable premature ejaculation, which includes periods of rapid ejaculation as well as periods of normal ejaculation.
+Many people feel that they have symptoms of premature ejaculation, but the symptoms don't meet the criteria for a diagnosis.
+It's typical to experience early ejaculation at times.

-Talk with your doctor if you ejaculate sooner than you wish during most sexual encounters.
-It's common for men to feel embarrassed about discussing sexual health concerns, but don't let that keep you from talking to your doctor.
-Premature ejaculation is a common and treatable problem.
+Talk with your health care provider if you ejaculate sooner than you wish during most sexual encounters.
+It's common to feel embarrassed about discussing sexual health concerns.
+But don't let that keep you from talking to your provider.
+Premature ejaculation is common and treatable.

-For some men, a conversation with a doctor might help lessen concerns about premature ejaculation.
-For example, it might be reassuring to hear that occasional premature ejaculation is normal and that the average time from the beginning of intercourse to ejaculation is about five minutes.
+A conversation with a care provider might help lessen concerns.
+For example, it might be reassuring to hear that it's typical to experience premature ejaculation from time to time.
+It may also help to know that the average time from the beginning of intercourse to ejaculation is about five minutes.

 The exact cause of premature ejaculation isn't known.
-While it was once thought to be only psychological, doctors now know premature ejaculation involves a complex interaction of psychological and biological factors.
+It was once thought to be only psychological.
+But health care providers now know that premature ejaculation involves a complex interaction of psychological and biological factors.

 Psychological factors that might play a role include: